14372 Park Road

 Camping and Shelter Use

 Fort Kaskaskia offers both reservation and walk-in areas.
 Please read all information here.
 Reservations are required for the main overlook shelter and most electric hookup RV sites.
-Primitive camping sites, basic electric sites with grass pads, and paved basic electrice sites #25-#29, are walk-in only.
-Payment for walk-ins must be made to park staff or to the drop box at the site office before setting up camp..
+Primitive camping sites, basic electric sites with grass pads, and paved basic electric sites #25-#29, are walk-in only.
+Payment for walk-ins must be made to park staff or to the drop box at the site office before setting up camp.

 To Make a Reservation: